6 Best Air Compressors for a Garage (That You Won’t Regret)

 See Also: What size air compressor do you need?

-The 10 gallon tank is large enough that the compressor can run for longer periods of time while small enough that it’s still easy to wheel around and quickly fill up with air.
-2 quick release connectors allow two tools to be used at the same time.
+The 10 gallon tank is large enough that the compressor can run for longer periods of time while small enough that it’s still easy to move around with its large wheels and quickly fill up with air.

 One of the best things about this California Air Tools compressor is how quiet it is compared to others.